mariostamatov/feature-engineering-for-recsys/README.md

-# LLM-Powered Feature Engineering for Recommender Systems
+# Feature Engineering for Recommender Systems with Gemini 2.5 Flash

 ## Project Overview

-This thesis project investigates the efficacy of Large Language Models (LLMs) in generating high-quality, thematic features for recommender systems.
-Specifically, it explores whether LLM-generated keywords can enhance the predictive accuracy of a Factorization Machine (FM) model compared to traditional human-curated keywords.
-The project involved building a robust, scalable, and automated cloud-based pipeline for data processing and LLM-powered feature generation, followed by rigorous model training and evaluation.
+This thesis investigates the effectiveness of Large Language Models (LLMs) in generating high-quality, thematic features for recommender systems.
+It examines whether LLM-generated keywords can improve the predictive performance of a Factorization Machine (FM) model compared to traditional human-curated keywords.
+The work involved designing and executing a scalable, automated cloud-based pipeline for data processing and feature generation, leveraging agentic AI for code implementation, followed by rigorous model training, evaluation, and statistical analysis.

 ## Key Findings